1. 8-bit 4:2:0 4K Internal Recording

 Most people will be using the GH4 to shoot short video segments which will then be stitched together in post-production, but some may want to shoot a long presentation, keynote, or speech without interruptions.
 This would require the camera to be continuously rolling for a long period of time so an uncapped recording length is preferable.

-Many competitors (Canon, Nikon, etc.) suffer from a time-restriction when recording video which is typically 29 minutes and 59 seconds due to a EU legality.
+Many DSLR competitors that shoot video (Canon, Nikon, etc.) suffer from a time-restriction (typically 29 minutes and 59 seconds) due to an EU legality.
 However, Panasonic's GH4 will record a clip as long as you have empty storage.
-This means you could potentially shoot continously for hours with a large SD card (such as a Transcend 128GB) while only having to clip record once.
-Keep in mind, the GH4 will automatically split a long clip into a 4GB files though no data will be lost in-between files.
+This means you could potentially shoot continuously for hours with a large SD card (such as a Transcend 128GB) while only having to clip record once.
+Keep in mind, the GH4 will automatically split a long clip into 4GB files though no data will be lost in-between files.

 5. Histogram Overlays